dougyb83/MTDb-Movie-Television-Database/README.md

     - This page is only available to session users.
 It is accessed by clicking one of the titles that have been added to the users lists.
     - This page allows the user to change which list the title is in.
 If the user trys to add the title to a list that it is already in a modal flash message will promt the user.
-    - Users can delete titles from thier lists witht the delete/trash button.
+    - Users can delete titles from thier lists with the delete/trash button.
 A modal prompt will be shown to the user to confirm if they want to delete (see below).
     - Users can add thier own star rating from 1 to 5 stars.
-    - Personal review or comments can also be added for each title.
+    - Personal review or comments can also be added or deleted for each title.

 ![screenshot](documentation/features/feature09-1.png)  ![screenshot](documentation/features/feature09-2.png)  ![screenshot](documentation/features/feature09-3.png)